Building a chatbot with multiple AI providers using AI Configs

-This tutorial will guide you through building a simple AI-powered chatbot using LaunchDarkly AI Configs with multiple AI providers (Anthropic, OpenAI, and Google).
-You’ll learn how to:
+This guide shows you how to build a simple AI-powered chatbot using LaunchDarkly AI Configs with multiple AI providers, including Anthropic, OpenAI, and Google.

 - Create a basic chatbot application